francofaa/digital-garden-jekyll-template/_wikis/argot/those girls were actually digidestined to cure cancer so.md

 Rho assumes that the woman is the mother of the children that Nervepeeler ate and re-birthed.
 It is all but confirmed when the woman quietly agrees to return to the Iskos village.

 The gang all goes to sleep, achieving a long rest.
 Casimir wakes up, wondering if it was all just a dream.

+---
+It is late night on day 27 since the Battle of Aurochs Island, the first engagement in the Argoti-Mineosi War.

+The heroes are on Iskos, having dissipated the white wall, in a cave in the Witch’s Woods.

+Four islands left: Iskos, Nistora, Dorost, and Charatos.

+One beast left: The Skyswimmer.

+You are on a demiplane, and Zulon is arriving on the material plane in four days.

 Previous Episode: [[snu snu in the snow snow]]